|

 addition was built many necessary and beneficial improvements have been

 added.
-Among these is a splendid steam-heating plant, hardwood
+Among these is a splendid steam-heating plant,

 floors and slate blackboards.

 As each year passes more needs become evident.
-At the beginning
+At the

 of the present school year, the regular first-year work of the